General Registration Policies

 To register for Independent Study, a student must:

 1. Identify an SPS faculty member to supervise the independent study.
-To ensure compliance with Northwestern academic policies and standards, all independent study instructors must be pre-approved by SPS administration.
-SPS reserves the right to reject any independent study instructor who does not have the requisite content expertise in the student’s area of study.
+To ensure compliance with Northwestern academic policies and standards, all independent study instructors must be approved by SPS administration.
 Students with questions or concerns about choosing an independent study instructor should contact their academic adviser.

 2. Develop a syllabus, in consultation with their instructor that includes a list of readings, assignments, assignment deadlines and assessment criteria as well as a breakdown of how the grade will be calculated.
 Please note, Independent Study courses cannot duplicate regular courses offered by SPS Academic Programs.

-3. Submit a completed Intent to Register form, along with the course of study or syllabus, to the student’s academic adviser by the deadlines given in the SPS Graduate Calendar.
+3. Submit a completed Independent Study Application form with syllabus, unofficial transcripts, and an email from the supervising faculty member approving the submitted syllabus by the deadline given in the SPS Graduate Calendar (three weeks prior to the start of the quarter).
 Once registration is approved, the SPS registrar will register the student.

 Additional Policies on Independent Studies